 - restricting access to your personal information to employees and those acting on our behalf who are authorised and on a ‘need to know’ basis;

 - retaining your personal information for no longer than it is reasonably required, unless we are required by law to retain it for longer; and

 - entering into confidentiality agreements with staff and third parties.

-Where we no longer require your personal information, including where we are no longer required by law to keep records relating to you, we will ensure that it is de-identified or destroyed.
-We securely dispose of hard copy information using a paper shredder and we permanently delete electronic information which we no longer require.
+Where we no longer require your personal information, including where we are no longer required by law to keep records relating to you, we will ensure that it is de-identified, archived or destroyed.

 How can I access my personal information?